sickozell/SickoCV/README.md

 Master knob, with its attenuverted CVinput, sets the output volume from 0 to 200%.
 Limit switch is a hard clip limiter with a ±5v range.
 A led clip light warns of clipping.

 If sample file is mono, left out is duplicated to right out.
-EOC outputs a 1ms pulse when sample reaches CueEnd or LoopEnd if Loop is enabled (or when Start positions are reached when in reverse playback).
+EOC outputs a 1ms pulse when the sample reaches certain point according to a specific context menu (see below).
-EOR outputs a 1ms pulse when sample reaches the end of release stage.
+EOR outputs a 1ms pulse when the sample reaches the end of release stage.

 NOTE: input trigger threshold is +1v.